LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

   ctrl.displayedItems = ctrl.allItems.slice(begin,end);
 };
 ```
-Clicking a button or link in the view would call one of the following methods to update the page number:
+Clicking a button or link in the view would call one of the following methods to update the page number and then re-paginate:

 ```javascript
 ctrl.previousPage = function () {